krangelov/daison/doc/tutorial.md

 ## Transactions

 In order to do anything with a Daison database, you first need to start a transaction.
 This applies both to read-only as well as read-write operations.
 The backend allows multiple reader - single writer access.
 This means that even if you only read from the database, the engine must know when you are done in order to allow changes.
-What kind of access you need is described with `AccessMode` data type:
+What kind of access you need is described with the `AccessMode` data type:
 ```haskell
 data AccessMode = ReadWriteMode | ReadOnlyMode
 ```